 Are you an unpublished prose writer who self-identifies as working class?
 Do you live in the East of England?

-Inspired by a shared concern that working-class voices are increasingly absent from the pages of books and newspapers, novelist Kit de Waal has teamed up with Writers’ Centre Norwich and other regional writing development agencies to publish Common People: An Anthology of Working Class Writing.
+Inspired by a shared concern that working-class voices are increasingly absent from the pages of books and newspapers, novelist Kit de Waal has teamed up with the National Centre for Norwich and other regional writing development agencies to publish Common People: An Anthology of Working Class Writing.

 Common People will bring together 16 well-known, established writers from working-class backgrounds alongside an equal number of exciting new voices.

-Writers’ Centre Norwich is seeking submissions of prose (adult fiction or memoir) from writers in the East of England (Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk) who are largely unpublished, for inclusion in the anthology.
+The National Centre for Writing is seeking submissions of prose (adult fiction or memoir) from writers in the East of England (Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk) who are largely unpublished, for inclusion in the anthology.